IRCS-analysis-mini-courses/reproducible-research/Day-1/README.md

 - various Python and R packages for data munging and visualization (see [syllabus](https://github.com/IRCS-analysis-mini-courses/reproducible-research/blob/master/SYLLABUS.md) and [references](https://github.com/IRCS-analysis-mini-courses/reproducible-research/blob/master/REFERENCES.md))

 ###Suggested
-[Julia 0.3.8](http://julialang.org/) (not needed, but integrates with Jupyter/IPython notebook and is young, but good, language for [numeric analysis and statistics](http://juliastats.github.io/))
+[Julia 0.3.8 and higher](http://julialang.org/) (not needed, but integrates with Jupyter/IPython notebook and is young, but good, language for [numeric analysis and statistics](http://juliastats.github.io/))